VoicuAWS/aws-identity-round-robin-workshop/docs/delegation/build.md

     This means that your *effective* privileges have been *temporarily* replaced with those of the SecAdministrator role.

-3. Go to the Amazon EFS console.
+3. Go to the Amazon EFS console, click **File Systems** menu option.
 Notice that you get a message telling you that you do not have access to any of the features of the console.
 This is because none of the underlying policies grant any access to any part of Amazon EFS.

     ![EFSConsole](./images/IamEssEFSConsole.png)

 4. Now go to the Amazon Inspector Console.
+Click **Options/Menu** in top left side and select **Switch to inspector classic**.
 To verify that you have administrative capabilities for Inspector, you are going to clone an existing template.
 Click **Assessment Templates** and check the box to the left of the template name that begins with *LampInspectorAssessmentTemplate* and click **Clone**.
 A section of the form will appear.
 Scroll down towards the bottom and click the **Create** button.
 Refresh the screen.
 You should now see two templates that begin with *LampInspectorAssessment*.
 If you widen the Name column you will see that the newly created template contains the string "Cloned."
 You have just successfully cloned an assessment template which shows that you have administrative access privileges for Inspector.

 5. Now go to the GuardDuty console and select the Settings menu item.
 To verify that you do have administrative capabilities for GuardDuty, scroll down to the field named *Findings export options* and change the *Frequency for updated findings* value to **Update CWE and S3 every 1 hour** and click **Save**.
 You will see a message at the top of your window (you may need to scroll up) saying that the settings have been saved.
 This shows you do have full access to *GuardDuty*.